appsmithorg/appsmith-docs/website/docs/reference/widgets/table/editable.md

 <dd>

-- *Existing Rows:* For rows that already exist in the dataset, `currentIndex` reflects the actual index of the row being edited.
+- *Editing Existing Rows:* For rows that already exist in the dataset, `currentIndex` reflects the actual index of the row being edited.

-- *New Rows:* When adding a new row, `currentIndex` is set to `-1`, indicating that the new row does not yet exist in the dataset.
+- *Adding New Rows:* When adding a new row, `currentIndex` is set to `-1`, indicating that the new row does not yet exist in the dataset.

 ```js
 {{ currentIndex >= 0 }}